INSTRUCTION & LEARNING

 If a student or staff member is confirmed positive, what are the steps to follow?

 The Allegheny County Health Department (ACHD) will be notified immediately.
-As part of all COVID-19 case investigations that will be directed by the ACHD; the information will be quickly obtained from the student or staff member as to their close contacts since the onset of their symptoms.
-The actual nature of the contacts will be explored in detail, and multiple variables (i.e., was the case symptomatic during school or did the case only develop the illness at home) will be considered by the ACHD staff.
-Once the information has been gathered, students and staff considered close contacts to the case (if any) would be notified of their exposure by the ACHD staff, using as little identifying information about the case as possible.
+As part of all COVID-19 case investigations that will be directed by the Allegheny County Health Department, the information will be quickly obtained from the student or staff member as to their close contacts since the onset of their symptoms.
+The actual nature of the contacts will be explored in detail, and multiple variables (i.e., was the case actually symptomatic during school or did the case only develop the illness at home) will be considered by the Health Services Staff and the ACHD.
+Once the information is gathered, students and staff considered close contacts to the case (if any) will be notified of their exposure.
 Any mitigation steps in the school will then be directed by the ACHD.
 The student or teacher would then need to isolate for 10 days after symptoms appeared or after a positive test if asymptomatic.
 A return to work/school is possible if the individual remains symptom-free for 24 hours without the use of fever-reducing medications.